TEncDM: Understanding the Properties of the Diffusion Model in the Space of Language Model Encodings

 \section{Introduction}

-Autoregressive (AR) large language models such as GPT-4 \citep{gpt4} or Llama 2 \citep{llama2} are the current gold standard in the text generation problem.
+Autoregressive (AR) large language models such as GPT-4 \cite{gpt4} or Llama 3 \cite{llama3} are the current gold standard in the text generation problem.
 They are capable of creating high-quality and coherent texts that are practically indistinguishable from the human ones.
 However, the disadvantage of this approach is the inability of the model to correct its own mistakes made during left-to-right generation.
 If a mistake occurs, it may spoil the subsequent text.
 In addition, the autoregressive method of token generation slows down the inference process as it requires performing a single model evaluation for each new token.

-Diffusion model is currently the state-of-the-art approach for data generation in image \citep{latentdiffusion, dalle3}, audio \citep{stable_audio} and video \citep{stable_video_diffusion} domains.
-They are a class of probabilistic generative models that are able to iteratively transfer noise to a representative sample of data.
+Diffusion modeling is currently the state-of-the-art approach for data generation in image \cite{latentdiffusion, sdxl}, audio \cite{stable_audio} and video \cite{stable_video_diffusion} domains.
+Researchers now attempt to adapt it also for text generation \cite{diffusion-lm, diffuseq, mahabadi2023tess}.
+Diffusion models are a class of probabilistic generative models that are able to iteratively transfer noise to a representative sample of data.
 While some of the proposed text diffusion models are autoregressive \cite{ld4lg, planner}, the majority of them are not and, by design, they have several advantages over AR language models.
 First, being non-autoregressive (NAR) models, they generate all the tokens simultaneously and can adjust any part of the sequence during the generation process.
 They also can be faster than AR models because the number of neural function evaluations for diffusion models depends on the number of denoising iterations rather than the length of the sequence.
-And given the possibility of distillation of diffusion models \citep{dm_distil}, the number of iterations can be greatly reduced.
+And given the possibility of distillation of diffusion models \cite{dm_distil}, the number of iterations can be greatly reduced.